Britain's FTSE slips after strong gains

 "Despite other distractions, Sky is powering ahead as its triple-play offering gains real traction," said Richard Hunter, Head of Equities at Hargreaves Lansdown Stockbrokers.

-A committee of British lawmakers concluded on Tuesday that Rupert Murdoch, chief of key BSkyB shareholder News Corp , was not fit to run a major company.
+A committee of British lawmakers concluded on Tuesday that Rupert Murdoch, chief of key BSkyB shareholder News Corp (NWSA.O), was not fit to run a major company.